 Tours with the Executive Director

 Bring a group for an intimate behind-the-scenes tour of Glessner House Museum.
 Our Director will take you on a private tour sharing stories and information not included on regular tours, and exploring areas of H. H. Richardson's "urban masterpiece" that are not shown to the general public.
 Get an up close and personal look at your favorite objects in our collection, experience the rooms from a different perspective, and view collections rarely seen by museum visitors.
 Available by appointment only.
 Cost is $25 per person and the tour lasts two hours.
-Group size limited to eight people.
+Offered for groups of four to eight people.
+For groups of less than four, the charge is $100.

 Glessner House Museum is located on the southwest corner of Prairie Avenue and 18th Street.
 Prairie is 2 blocks east of Michigan Avenue.
 18th Street is 2 miles south of downtown Chicago.
 The Visitor's Center is located inside the front entrance of the house facing Prairie Avenue.